Q: What is a Certificate of Fitness?

 A - A Certificate of Fitness is a document issued to a property owner by the State of Oregon certifying that a drug lab property was assessed and decontaminated as necessary according to State rules.
 It indicates that the property is fit for re-occupancy or use.

 Q: Who may do the cleanup of the property?

 A - A licensed Clandestine Drug Lab (CDL) decontamination contractor must be retained for the cleanup.
 The owner may be allowed to participate in the cleanup under the supervision of a licensed CDL contractor if the site meets the criteria for an owner assisted cleanup.
 Interested owners may discuss this option with a licensed CDL cleanup contractor.
-The contractor will submit a Work Plan to DHS for approval and include the owner’s request to participate.
+The contractor will submit a Work Plan for approval and include the owner’s request to participate.

 Q: How much does the cleanup cost?